nion-software/nionswift/docs/introduction.rst

 Data Items and Display Items
 ----------------------------
-Nion Swift operates on data arrays, which include 2D images and 1D spectra, which are generally called *Data Items*.
+|AppName| operates on data arrays, which include 2D images and 1D spectra, which are generally called *Data Items*.

 Data items represent data arrays with anywhere from one to five dimensions.
-They can be 1D or 2D data arrays, 1D or 2D collections of 1D or 2D data, or sequences of any of those.
+The data array associated with a data item can be 1D or 2D data and then organized into 1D or 2D collections or 1D sequences.

 A spectrum image would be a 2D collection of 1D data.
 This would be typical data acquired from a STEM microscope spectrum imaging acquisition.